amrikhore86/Class-Automation/README.md

 3. Mouse and keyboard activities during the execution of the file may cause problems
 4. Don't set your mouse cursor initially at a corner [To overcome this issue, disable Failsafe]
 5. Only Chrome and Firefox are currently supported
+6. You must be a student of KPS,Barasat

 Warnings:
 1. If you have multiple displays, make sure that the script runs on your default display